Tennessee Titans: Stadium traditions

 During every home game's 4th quarter, the stadium plays a video of "office linebacker" Terry Tate, performed by Lester Speight, shouting his catchphrase, "the pain train's coming"!
 The phrase is followed by the playing of "Folsom Prison Blues" by Johnny Cash.

 After every Titans first down at Nissan Stadium, the jumbotron plays a scene from the movie 300, where the Spartans chant after King Leonidas asks, "What is your profession?"
 Titans fans simultaneously perform the chant three times, "OOH!
 OOH!
 OOH!"

 Titans Ring of Honor

 In 1999, Adams established a Titans/Oilers Hall of Fame after the 40th season of the franchise to honor past players and management, with the first class being seven that were all inducted on December 9, 1999.
 It was changed to Oilers/Titans Ring of Honor in 2008.
 Bum Phillips, Jeff Fisher and Floyd Reese were inducted in 2021.
-Billy "White Shoes" Johnson is the most recent inductee.
+Billy "White Shoes" Johnson in 2023, and Mike Keith in 2025 are the most recent inductees.